 Source: US Geological Survey, Seamless Data Viewer

-That definition would include land in the James River watershed, south of Steeles Tavern.
-Natural Bridge is a landmark feature of the Valley and Ridge physiographic province - but is it in the Shenandoah Valley?
-Similarly, Lexington is often paired with staunton as two historic sites in the valley... but which valley?
+That definition would include land in the James River watershed.
+The watershed divide is not clearly obvious; the ridge appears to be just another low hill.
+Natural Bridge is a landmark feature of the Valley and Ridge physiographic province, but placing it in the Shenandoah Valley might be unacceptable to some observers.
+Similarly, Lexington is often paired with Staunton as two historic sites in the valley - but which valley?
 The Maury River, which runs through the northern edge of Lexington, is a tributary of the James River.

-Using a more-restrictive definition, the Shenandoah Valley could be limited to just the drainage of the Shenandoah River, excluding Natural Bridge, Lexington, and Rockbridge County.
+Using a more-restrictive definition, the Shenandoah Valley could be limited to just the drainage of the Shenandoah River.
+That would exclude Natural Bridge, Lexington, and Rockbridge County.
 The watershed divide between the Shenandoah and James rivers is close to the Augusta/Rockbridge county line.
 Just south of Staunton, the Steeles Tavern exit on Interstate 81 identifies a high point on the watershed divide between the Potomac and James river watersheds.

 There is no obvious physical difference in the landscape or barrier to travel on the southern end of the valley until you reach the James River, and there are no obvious cultural differences between residents of Augusta and Rockbridge counties.
 The limestone soils in the Great Valley enabled Augusta and Rockingham to become the dominant agricultural producers in Virginia.